picatic/node-permission-architect/readme.md

 [![NPM](https://nodei.co/npm/node-permission-architect.png?downloads=true)](https://nodei.co/npm/node-permission-architect/)

+# WIP

+This is a WIP right now and not fully functional.
+We are quickly moving towards integrating this into our production pipeline and will remove the WIP status and bump to version 1.0.0 once we have.

 # Why another ACL manager?

 Something that has bothered me about some ACL managers is how restricted they are.